 A word of warning:

-Once you’ve added your potential clients as connections, you can start publishing posts there that make them want to work with you.
+Once you’ve added your potential clients as connections, you can publish a few posts using LinkedIn Publisher that make *those specific clients* want to work with you.

 Not sure what I mean?

 Let me show you a couple of the posts I published to LinkedIn after I added some of the IT service providers I wanted to work with:

 Now, first of all, let’s look at the seemingly shitty results I got from those posts.